tgirke/GEN242-2021/content/en/tutorials/github/github.md

 ## Exercise

 Run the following git/github excercise from the command-line.
-Do this after creating a GitHub repos online according the instructions [here](https://girke.bioinformatics.ucr.edu/GEN242/assignments/homework/hw01/hw01/#b-homework-submission-to-a-private-github-repository).
+Do this after creating a GitHub repos according to the instructions above or online as outlined [here](https://girke.bioinformatics.ucr.edu/GEN242/assignments/homework/hw01/hw01/#b-homework-submission-to-a-private-github-repository).

 ```sh
 git clone https://github.com/<user or org>/<repo name>